John Holliday

 furloughed from Camp Mar.
 10, 1864, 30 days, May 1/Aug 31, 1864-present

 –missing in action-lost in fight at Winchester, Va, Sept.
-19, 1864, Roll of Honor-county Wilson-date
+19, 1864, Roll of Honor-county

-of entrance into service May 7, 1862-age 21-Volunteer, POW at Point Lookout, MD
+Wilson-date of entrance into service May 7, 1862-age 21-Volunteer, POW at Point

-received from harpers Ferry Sept.
-26,
+Lookout, MD received from harpers Ferry

-1864, captured Winchester, VA Sept.
-19, 1864-exchanged Jan 17, 1865, Roll of
+Sept.
+26, 1864, captured Winchester, VA Sept.
+19, 1864-exchanged Jan 17, 1865,

-4, 1865, came in for parole., G.T.
+Goldsboro May 4, 1865, came in for parole., G.T.
 Boyett, PVT, Co.
-B., 2nd NC,
+B., 2nd

-death/burial Jan 1st and 2nd 1865.
+18, death/burial Jan 1st and 2nd 1865.

 Source: